Tancred423/WindowsBotnetIpBlocker/README.md

 ### Adding `Start.bat` to Task Scheduler

-To automate the execution of WindowsBotnetIpBlocker on a weekly basis, you can add the `Start.bat` file to the Task Scheduler in Windows.
+To automate the execution of Windows Botnet Ip Blocker on a weekly basis, you can add the `Start.bat` file to the Task Scheduler in Windows.
 Here's how:

 1. Open the Task Scheduler application.
 2. Click on "Action" → "Create Basic Task" to start the task creation wizard.
 3. Give your task a name and description.
 4. Choose the frequency (e.g. weekly).
 You can leave the start time as is.
 5. Select "Start a program" as the action to perform.
-6. Browse and select the `Start.bat` file from the WindowsBotnetIpBlocker project directory.
+6. Browse and select the `Start.bat` file from the Windows Botnet Ip Blocker project directory.
 7. Complete the wizard by following the remaining prompts.

 Once the task is created, Windows will automatically execute the `Start.bat` file on a weekly basis, ensuring that your system is protected from botnet IPs.